mostly-ai/mostlyai-mock/README.md

 tables = {
     "guests": {
-        "description": "Guests of an Alpine ski hotel in Austria", "columns": {
+        "prompt": "Guests of an Alpine ski hotel in Austria", "columns": {
             "nationality": {"prompt": "2-letter code for the nationality", "dtype": "string"}, "name": {"prompt": "first name and last name of the guest", "dtype": "string"},